jurayev/route-planner/README.md

 * [License](https://github.com/jurayev/intro-sdc-route-planner-py#license)

 ## Project Summary
 Implementation of a Google-maps style route planning algorithm using A-star search.
-Algorithm calculates the shortest path between two points on a map.
+The Algorithm calculates the shortest path between two points on a map.

-Approach: In this project I selected A-Star search algorithm because it combines both Uniform cost search(keeps the path short) and Best First search(keeps focused on the goal) in order to implement Best estimated total path first(always expands towards shortest path to the goal) algorithm.
+Approach: In this project, I selected the A-Star search algorithm because it combines both Uniform cost search(keeps the path short) and Best First search(keeps focused on the goal) to implement Best estimated total path first(always expands towards the shortest path to the goal) algorithm.
-A-Star search guarantees to find the sortest path from point A to point B.
+A-Star search guarantees to find the shortest path from point A to point B.

 ## Dependencies
 * Python 3.5 or higher.